August 21, 2022

 Your body is shielded by antioxidants from oxidative damage brought on by free radicals.
-Polyphenols, one type of potent antioxidant found in cinnamon, are in plenty.
+Polyphenols, one of the benefits of cinnamon, is the type of potent antioxidant found in cinnamon, are in plenty.

 Cinnamon came out on top in a study comparing the antioxidant activity of different spices, even surpassing superfoods like garlic.